davmindsandco/DevhubWorkshop/README.md

 2. Implement linting

-   You can use JetBrains.ReSharper.GlobalTools if you run a powershell script in your pipeline. <br><br>
+   You can use JetBrains.ReSharper.GlobalTools if you run script in your pipeline. <br><br>

+   This can be done with this action: https://github.com/actions/github-script

    Output the insepction to a jsonfile. <br><br>

-   In a seperate action, use the analyzation script found under .github/scripts to analyze the findings from the inspection
+   In a seperate step, use the analyzation script found under .github/scripts to analyze the findings from the inspection

+   If you want a simpler approach, there is a specific github action for this: https://github.com/marketplace/actions/jetbrains-resharper-inspect-code

-3. Static code analysis
+4. Static code analysis

    Log into 1password.
 Find the SonarQube item.
 Click on website url and login with the 1password credentials.
    Create a new project.